 obtain employment, if not employed,

-learn English, improve communication skills and retain their present employment or find better employment,
+Improve communication skills to retain employment, or find better employment,

-if they already have a high school diploma from their country, pursue post secondary education.
+If a student completed high school in home country, pursue post secondary education.

 The challenge for WIC is to secure matching funds for KBOR grant.

 At a time when Wichita needs qualified workers, the ESL program at WIC is providing highly